 With an invitation to attend the Golden Jubilee Yazali Nyokum Yullo Celebrations (23-27 February 2018); I boarded my flight to Guwahati.
 I was lucky enough to grab a golden chance to peek into the traditional lives of beautiful and ever welcoming Nyishi people.

-My excitement knew no bounds as it was my first ever rendezvous with tribal life.
+My excitement knew no bounds as it was my first-ever rendezvous with tribal life.
 I’ve always been interested in culture and traditional lives of people in the remote area, ever since I can remember.
 I would see different tribes on National Geographic and Discovery channel and dream of meeting them in real life.
 This trip to the charming town of Yazali in Arunachal Pradesh was a dream come true.

 Arunachal Pradesh – Abode of Tribes

-Sitting quietly along the borders of China, Myanmar, and Bhutan is incredibly untouched state of India, Arunachal Pradesh.
+Sitting quietly along the borders of China, Myanmar, and Bhutan is the incredibly untouched state of India, Arunachal Pradesh.
 It is the largest and least inhabited of Seven Sister States of Nort-East India.

 Mother Nature has been tremendously kind to this part of the earth.
 Or maybe she loves to stay here because of its inaccessibility from the rest of the world.
 The Land of Rising Sun is a real feast for nature lovers.